notmuch/notmuch/doc/man1/notmuch-show.rst

         multipart/encrypted part will be replaced by the decrypted content.

+        If a session key is already known for the message, then it will be decrypted automatically unless the user explicitly sets ``--decrypt=false``.

         Decryption expects a functioning **gpg-agent(1)** to provide any needed credentials.
 Without one, the decryption will fail.